-If you don’t know me personally, you probably would never guess that years ago I was living my best unhealthy lifestyle.
-I didn’t have an understanding of nutrition, exercise, self care, self love, and self respect.
+If you don’t know me personally, you probably would never guess that many years ago I was living quite the unhealthy lifestyle.
+I didn’t have an understanding of nutrition, exercise, self care, and self love.
 I struggled with finding balance and a solid path to walk on.
 Can you relate?
 The more people I meet, the more I realize so many of us have been on similar journeys, and it’s important to share our stories.

 Believe me when I say this, I understand how it feels when you’re trying to find your fitness and work towards a stronger, better, and healthier self.
 With all the different programs and diets out there, it can be extremely overwhelming!
 Not to mention, there is a ton of misinformation out there (thanks google), which can make it even more confusing.
 When I first started making changes with my health many years ago, I took the leap by getting more into fitness.
 I took some pretty intense measures like hardcore (fad) dieting and following specific (insane) fitness regimes to only wind up bouncing back to where I started.
 It wasn’t a lifestyle, it was more of a quick fix, which doesn’t work long-term.
 It really put my body into some major shock; hormonal imbalances, mood changes, anxiety, low energy, bloat, and nutrient deficiencies are only a few of the shockers.

 Falling down is temporary, staying down is a choice.